TheBoxyBear/charttools/README.md

 # ChartTools
-ChartTools is a .NET 8 library with the purpose of modeling song files for plastic guitar video games like Guitar Hero, Rock Band and Clone Hero.
-It currently supports reading of .chart and .ini files, with .mid support currently in development.
+ChartTools is a .NET library with the purpose of modeling song files for plastic guitar video games like Guitar Hero, Rock Band and Clone Hero.
+It currently supports reading of .chart and .ini files.

 If you find any bugs, you can report them in the [Issues section](https://github.com/TheBoxyBear/ChartTools/issues) of the repository.
 Make sure to use the "bug" label.